mr-ryan-james/chatty-mcchatface/README.md

 5. Copy the entire value of the Token key.
 6. Go to https://jwt.io/
 7. Paste the oken into the "Encoded" field on the page.

-⋅⋅1.
-There should be 3 sections seperated by . in the JWT ⋅⋅2.
-The first is a base64 encoded header
+There should be 3 sections seperated by . in the JWT.
+The first is a base64 encoded header, the second is a base64 encoded payload (which shows the user id and expiration), and the third is the verifying signature.
-⋅⋅3. the second is a base64 encoded payload (which shows the user id and expiration) ⋅⋅4.
-And the third is the verifying signature
+These three components make up our JWT.

 #### Things not yet implemented in this alpha release of Chatty McChatface